 What to Eat Now: September

-Berries may be on their way out, but September shines with apples, grapes, mangoes, and dates.
-While tomatoes are disappearing from markets, carrots, peppers, and bok choy continue to delight.
+September shines with apples, grapes, mangoes, and dates.
+While tomatoes are starting to slow their roll, carrots, peppers, and bok choy are all in this month.

 Bok choy (also called pak choi) is a classic Chinese ingredient appearing in everything from soups to stir-fries and salads.
 There are several varieties of bok choy, ranging in size from large to small; the smaller varieties, such as Shanghai bok choi or dwarf bok choi, are often sold as "baby bok choy" even though they're fully grown.